 Welcome to BARD!
 Now that you’ve signed up and been approved for services, it’s time to download your books and magazines.
-There are two ways to access BARD materials: via mobile app or digital player.
+Download BARD materials via mobile app, BARD Express, or a web browser.
+Listen to BARD materials via mobile app, Windows computer, or digital player.

 If you have a phone or tablet, you can download the free BARD mobile app to find and listen to your materials.